aboutcode-org/vulnerablecode/docs/source/contributing.rst

 and encourage new contributors to work on those issues for a smooth start.

 .. tip::
-    If you arere an open-source newbie, make sure to check the extra resources at the bottom of this page to get the hang of the contribution process!
+    If you are an open-source newbie, make sure to check the extra resources at the bottom of this page to get the hang of the contribution process!

 Code Contributions